florath/rmtoo/Readme.txt

 --- Preconditions ---

 rmtoo is written in python.
 At least version 2.6 of python is needed.

 When you want to create LaTeX or PDF documentation, LaTeX is needed.

 For the requirements dependency graph, graphviz is used.

 For statistics plot gnuplot is used.
+For the estimation the python-scipy package is needed.

 Typically the packages from your distribution will work.